Monday, March 9, 2026

 March 8, 1987

 I'm not sure how certain memories stay strong in my mind.
-Especially what seem at the surface decidedly unremarkable.
+Especially those which seem at the surface decidedly unremarkable.

-Thirty-one years ago today, March 8, 1987, was an an unusually warm late winter Sunday here in Detroit.
+March 8, 1987, was an unusually warm late winter Sunday here in Detroit.
 It hit 75 that day, and that may still be the record.
 I was with my son Frank, who was about 14 months old then.
 I don't remember at all where my wife and oldest son were, only that Frank and I were home alone most of the day.

 My son and I ate hot dogs for lunch and went to a school park a block away.
 I held him in my lap and we swung gently on a swing; a couple times I put him snugly in the kids' size swing and pushed him a little less gently but never too hard.
 We climbed atop the small slide and slid down several times.
 Often Frank simply toddled around as I followed, picking up this or that for intense study before dropping it when interest waned.